enoklearn/engineering/exercises/computing/virtual-machines.md

 3. Setup a new virtual machine in VirtualBox
 4. Start the VM and load in the `.iso` of the operating system downloaded earlier
 5. Install and configure the operating system
+6. (optional) Tear down the VM
-6. Share the results with your mentor!
+7. Share the results with your mentor!

 ## Questions